OfficeDev/TrainingContent/O3653/O3653-9 Deep dive into the Office 365 Groups API/Lab.md

 	1. Click the **Add Application** button.
 	1. In the **Permissions to other applications** dialog, click the **PLUS** icon next to the **Office 365 Unified API** option.
 	1. Click the **CHECK** icon in the lower left corner.
-	1. For the new **Office 365 Unitied API** application permission entry, select the **Delegated Permissions** dropdown on the same line and then select the following permissions:
+	1. For the new **Office 365 Unified API** application permission entry, select the **Delegated Permissions** dropdown on the same line and then select the following permissions:
 		- Read and write all groups (preview)
 		- Read all groups (preview)
 	1. Click the **Save** button at the bottom of the page.